suhasnagaraj99/Feature-Enhanced-Buzzer-for-QA/README.md

 ---

-### Final Note
+### Note
-The features detailed above significantly improved the Buzzer’s performance.
+- The features detailed above significantly improved the Buzzer’s performance.
 You can tweak or combine them further, or introduce entirely new concepts for even better results.
+- Before running the scripts, ensure that all required files are located in relative paths consistent with the command-line arguments

 ### Acknowledgement